 Managing Sleep Regressions with Autistic Children

-When it comes to dealing with sleep regressions, the same principles that apply for neurotypical children also apply for autistic children.
+When it comes to dealing with sleep regressions, the same principles that apply to neurotypical children also apply to autistic children.
 There are just a few additional recommendations.

 First, prepare for success by creating a baseline.
 After all, you need a baseline or a status quo so you can make small changes to it – and by doing so, find ways to improve the whole situation.

 Then, evaluate the status quo to find underlying triggers that make sleep harder or more difficult.
 It’s going to require time, experimentation, and some trial-and-error.